On different reliability standards in current mathematical research: Violation of important scientific principles

-\begin{example}[Handling of \cite{AKS-1} in Israel J. Math.; R. Karasev and A. Skopenkov; 17.03.2022] The paper was rejected on the basis of a referee report shown to be incompetent below (cf. Example \ref{r:ijm-ks}).
+\begin{example}[the report on handling of \cite{AKS-1} in Israel J. Math.]
+(R. Karasev and A. Skopenkov) The paper was rejected on the basis of a referee report shown to be incompetent below.
 The referee's specific critical remarks are either

 $\bullet$ attempts to misuse the anonymous peer review system to promote an opinion which does not stand an open discussion (and thus violating principles of scientific discussions recalled in Remark \ref{r:prin}.b), see (c,e1,t1,v1) below, or